22940dev/hugo-frameview/content/about.md

 🗺 The [search engine](https://learn-anything.xyz/) searches through an [open database of community curated mind maps](https://github.com/learn-anything/maps)

 🖋 I also love writing.
-You can read all that I have said on [Medium](https://medium.com/@NikitaVoloboev) or [search for the article you want](https://my.mindnode.com/2YJ1yeqHkxaBMHKDPC1k2Ripxpx9Ne7ULk4rfh3H#211.9,-478.2,-1), perhaps I have written about it
+You can read all that I have said on [Medium](https://medium.com/@NikitaVoloboev) or you can take a look at my [personal knowledge wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/) where I share everything I know.

 💡 Aside from this, I am creating a [social platform](https://github.com/nikitavoloboev/crafting-ideas) to help nurture and grow ideas with the help of community